Haruberi/Diary/README.md

 # Diary
+- Programming language used: C#
-Miniproject creating a diary with microsoft form in Visual Studio, C#
+- Tool used: Microsoft form in Visual Studio

+# FINISHED